 It’s no surprise that employee engagement numbers have been abysmal for the last few years (and if that is a surprise, you need to read our blog more often.)
 According to Gallup, engaged employees comprise only around 30% of the workforce.
 No wonder this post on 2016 workplace engagement trends was so popular.

 Until employee engagement improves dramatically and the numbers dramatically increase, we are going to continue presenting these trends.
 By the looks of things, this will be a long term project.
 Here is what the experts are saying we can expect for workforce engagement in 2017:

 In their latest State of the American Workplace Report, Gallup shares that over 33% of the workforce is engaged.
 While this may seem like a negative (and it is), these numbers still show an increase in employee engagement over recent years.
 In 2013, the level of US workforce engagement was under 30%.
 A ten percent increase in employee engagement in just three years is very encouraging.

-So why the rise in engagement?
+So why the rise in workplace engagement?
 Is it a shift in performance management strategy, or advances in HR technology?
 Gallup feels that improving employee engagement depend on “factors related to an organization’s performance management and human capital strategies”.

 Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings and employee engagement statistics.

 In their latest report, Predictions for 2017: Everything Is Becoming Digital, Bersin by Deloitte is focused on how technology continues to change our lives and workplace cultures.
 The ubiquity of mobile devices means that we are always on, sending and receiving messages and accessing seemingly infinite media platforms 24 hours a day.